Originally posted on March 15, 2024 @ 12:23 pm

-Patents represent the cornerstone of modern innovation, serving as both a record of ingenuity and a commercial weapon in competitive markets.
+Patents are the foundation of contemporary innovation, acting as a documentation of creativity and a strategic tool in competitive industries.

 Throughout history, certain patents have risen above others in terms of their impact, becoming not just valuable in a monetary sense, but also as pivotal milestones in human progress.
 These select few have paved the way for technological revolutions, catalyzed medical breakthroughs, and forever changed how we move and communicate.